Learn one, forget three: How to use FuelPHP's Image class

 This time, we will introduce FuelPHP's Image class, which wraps the basic functions of these two libraries and allows them to be called using common methods

-Furthermore, FuelPHP provides a way to convert using the convert command through the exec function, even if you do not have IMagick installed, as long as you have ImageMagick installed.
+Furthermore, even if you don't have ImageMagick installed, FuelPHP also provides a way to convert images using the `convert` command via the `exec` function, provided you have ImageMagick installed.
+I

 Install the library

-Installation is basically easy, as it can be done via a package manager.
+Installation is basically easy as it can be done via the package manager.

-I have summarized the installation procedures for GD and ImageMagick.
+I've summarized the installation procedures for both GD and ImageMagick.

 Installing GD

-In the case of CentOS, GD installation can be completed with the yum command.
+In the case of CentOS, GD installation can be completed using the yum command.

-This time, GD was added to an environment where remi's PHP5.6 was installed.
+This time, we added GD in an environment where PHP 5.6 from remi was installed.

 sudo yum install --enablerepo=remi-php56 php-gd

-All that's left to do is restart the web server and you're done.
+Finally, restart the web server, and you're done.

 Installing ImageMagick

-By the way, if you want to edit images with PHP, you only need to have either GD or ImageMagick installed.
+Incidentally, if you want to edit images using PHP, having either GD or ImageMagick installed is sufficient.

 First, install ImageMagick using the yum command